survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ## Conclusion

-Including hashes related to the file contents to their names allows to invalidate them on the client side.
+Including hashes related to the file contents to their names allows to invalidate them on the client-side.
 If a hash has changed, the client is forced to download the asset again.

 To recap: